blindnet-io/openness-framework/Decisions/CommonFactBase/2022-community-building/SG-01-inside-community.md

 At the end of the defined period, we'll conduct an internal survey to confirm we met these goals.
 Optionally, a few 3rd party developers could also join this survey to avoid confirmation biases.

+### Public Communications

+The "internal community" activities should be visible and understandable from the outside.

+To make sure of that, guidelines will be defined to determine:

+- a "leader"/"reviewer" for each communication platform
+- precise goals and responsabilities for each platform "leader" and contributors
+- criteria to determine how to phrase a communication, and on which platform to post it

 ### Staff